Patio Covers, Pergolas, and Arbors FAQ

 Do arbors provide shade?

-Yes, arbors provide shade.
-Although, because the top of an arbor is typically a slatted roof, it’s not a solid shade that’s created.
-One way to increase the amount of shade provided by an arbor is with climbing vines or other plants that can be supported by the structure of the arbor.
-Adding lattice or a trellis to the sides of an arbor also can increase the amount of shade created.
+Yes, arbors provide shade to your outdoor patio.
+Although, because the top of an arbor is typically made from slats and not a solid roof, it’s not a solid shade that’s created.
+One way to increase the amount of shade provided by an arbor is with climbing plants or other plants that can be supported by the structure of the arbor.
+Adding lattice or a trellis to the sides of an arbor also can increase the amount of shade created to protect you from sunny days.

 How long do arbors last?